AnyBlok/anyblok_wms_base/doc/core_concepts.rst

           <anyblok_wms_base.bloks.wms_core.operation.move.Move>`
           for more details.

-Moves represent Goods being carrying over from one :ref:`location` to another.
+Moves represent Goods being carried over from one :ref:`location` to another, with no change of properties.
 They are always reversible.

 .. _op_unpack: